 - Show Cursor – Shows the position of the mouse cursor in the other views as a cross-hair.
 This option is not available for Contour Maps.

 - Time Step – Change of time step in any of the views where this option is active will be applied to the other linked views with this option set.

 - Cell Color Result – Change of cell result in the master view will be applied to all dependent views where this option is active.
 Cell Color Result is only supported between views of the same type.

 - Legend Definition – Links the legend between views already linking the Cell Results Color.

 - Range Filters – Range filters in master view will be applied to all dependent views where this option is active.
 Normally this is done by a direct copy, but if the master and dependent view is of different types (Eclipse and Geomechanical views) and the Eclipse case is within the bounds of the Geomechanical case, ResInsight tries to map the range filters to the corresponding cells in the other case.

 - Property Filters – Property filters in master view will be applied to all dependent views where this option is active.
-This option is only enabled between views of the same case.

 Toggle Linking from the Project Tree